nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 The function runner maintains a cache of functions to support low-latency function evaluation.
 It achieves this through two mechanisms available to it for evaluation of a function:

-* The **Executable Evaluation** mechanism, directly using function binaries baked into the function-runner image at compile-time
+* The **Executable Evaluation** mechanism, directly using function binaries baked into the function-runner image at compile-time.
-* The **Pod Evaluation** mechanism, spawning a separate function pod, based on the image of the invoked function, to run the function on the package contents
+* The **Pod Evaluation** mechanism, spawning a separate function pod, based on the image of the invoked function, to run the function on the package contents.

 #### CaD Library

 The [kpt](https://kpt.dev/) CLI already implements the fundamental package manipulation algorithms in order to provide its command line user experience:

-* [kpt pkg init](https://kpt.dev/reference/cli/pkg/init/) - create a bare-bones, valid, KRM package
+* [kpt pkg init](https://kpt.dev/reference/cli/pkg/init/) - create a bare-bones, valid, KRM package.
 * [kpt pkg get](https://kpt.dev/reference/cli/pkg/get/) - create a downstream package by cloning an upstream package;
-  set up the upstream reference of the downstream package
+  set up the upstream reference of the downstream package.
-* [kpt pkg update](https://kpt.dev/reference/cli/pkg/update/) - update the downstream package with changes from new version of upstream, 3-way merge
+* [kpt pkg update](https://kpt.dev/reference/cli/pkg/update/) - update the downstream package with changes from new version of upstream, 3-way merge.
-* [kpt fn eval](https://kpt.dev/reference/cli/fn/eval/) - evaluate a kpt function on a package
+* [kpt fn eval](https://kpt.dev/reference/cli/fn/eval/) - evaluate a KRM function on a package.
-* [kpt fn render](https://kpt.dev/reference/cli/fn/render/) - render the package by executing the function pipeline of the package and its nested packages
+* [kpt fn render](https://kpt.dev/reference/cli/fn/render/) - render the package by executing the function pipeline of the package and its nested packages.
 * [kpt fn source](https://kpt.dev/reference/cli/fn/source/) and [kpt fn sink](https://kpt.dev/reference/cli/fn/sink/) -
-  read package from local disk as a `ResourceList` and write package represented as `ResourcesList` into local disk
+  read package from local disk as a `ResourceList` and write package represented as `ResourcesList` into local disk.

 Porch contains a fork of the kpt code in order to reuse this set of primitive operations and combine them into higher-level operations (for example, Porch renders packages automatically on changes; future versions will support bulk operations